Keep work parent-child relationships during CSV import to Jira Cloud

 Confirm proper format in the CSV file

-Work item relationships are usually lost because of work item order in the CSV file and/or improper mapping of the parent and child during the import process.
+Work item relationships are often lost due to the work item order in the CSV file and/or improper mapping of parent and child relationships during the import process.

 First, make sure the exported CSV file contains at least the following columns for the parent-child mapping: